paulovieira/hapi-auth-cookie-cache/readme.md

 #### 2) client sends the login data

 The login data is POSTed to the path defined in the option `loginDataPath` (example: POST /login-data).
+This is a route created by the plugin.

 The validation logic must be implemented in the `validateLoginData` function.
 This function has signature `function(request, next)`, where the `next` callback has signature `function(err, isValid, data)`.
-If you have used other `hapi-auth-*` plugins, this should look familiar.
+If you have used other `hapi-auth-*` plugins, this API should look familiar.

-If the submitted login data is valid, `next` should be called as `next(null, true, data)`, where `data` is the 'credentials' object (or 'session' object), that is, an object containing authentication information about the client that will be available in subsequent requests.
+If the submitted login data is valid, `next` should be called as `next(null, true, data)`, where the `data` argument is the 'credentials' object (or 'session' object), that is, an object containing authentication information about the client that will be available in subsequent requests.

-That object will be stored in the cache and the respective uuid will be present in a cookie that is sent back to the client.
-The response will be a 302 redirection to the path given in `loginRedirectTo` (which is usually a page with private contents, for instance, /dashboard).
+That object will be stored in the cache and the respective key (a uuid) will be present in the cookie that is sent back to the client.

+The response will be a 302 redirection to the path given in `loginRedirectTo` (usually a page with private contents, for instance, /dashboard).
+This route/page (`loginRedirectTo`) must be implemented outside of this plugin.

-If the submitted login data is not valid, `next`  should be called as `next(null, false, redirectTo)`, where `redirectTo` is an optional string with an url.
-If `redirectTo` is given, the response will be 302 redirection to that url (which usually is the path of the login page - we want to give an immediate new opportunity for the client to submit the login data).
+If the submitted login data is not valid, `next`  should be called as `next(null, false, redirectTo)`, where the `redirectTo` argument is an optional string with an url.
+If `redirectTo` is given, the response will be 302 redirection to that url (which usually is the path of the login page from step 1 - we want to immediately give  new opportunity for the user to submit the login data again).
 If `redirectTo` is not given, the response will be a simple 401 error.

 #### 3) client can access protected routes

 If the submitted login data was valid, the client is now authenticated.
-The requests to routes protected with the 'cookie-cache' strategy (which is the default name for the strategy) will now reach the handler and the session data is available in `request.auth.credentials`.
+The requests to routes protected with the 'cookie-cache' strategy  will now reach the handler and the session data is available in `request.auth.credentials`.

 If authentication fails for some reason (for instance, the session data might have expired, see below) and if the route configuration uses auth mode 'try', the handler is still executed.
 In that case we have `request.auth.isAuthenticated` false and there is no session data in `request.auth.credentials`.
+The application is responsible to handling these cases.
+See the table below.

 Note: a request to a protected route will execute the `validateFunc` option given to `hapi-auth-cookie`.
-This function is implemented directly by this plugin and has a generic logic to interact with the cache:
+This function is already implemented by this  plugin (`hapi-auth-cookie-cache`) and has a generic logic to interact with the cache, so don't use override it.
+It will do the following:
-- retrieve the session object from the cache (the cache key is the uuid given by the cookie)
+- retrieve the session object from the cache (the cache key is the uuid stored in the cookie);
-- if the object doesn't exist or has expired, authentication fails; execute the callback passed to `validateFunc` with false in the 2nd parameter (which results in `hapi-auth-cookie` clearing the cookie, if it exists)
+- if the session object doesn't exist or has expired, authentication fails; execute the callback passed to `validateFunc` with false in the 2nd parameter (which results in `hapi-auth-cookie` clearing the cookie);
-- if the object exists in the cache and is not expired, authentication succeeds; execute the callback with true in the 2nd parameter and the object in the 3rd (in the handler the object will be available at `request.auth.credentials`);
+- if the session object exists and is not expired, authentication succeeds; execute the callback with true in the 2nd parameter and the object in the 3rd; in the route handler the object will be available in `request.auth.credentials`;

 #### 4) client logs out

 The client makes a GET request to the path defined in 'logoutPath' (example: GET /logout).
+This is a route created by the plugin.

 The handler will clear the cookie and delete the entry in the cache.
 The response is a 302 redirection to the path given in `logoutRedirectTo` (usually the login page or the homepage).

 #### Notes